Container Management

 Container Profiles successfully assigned to a Collection.

-• A user must be assigned to a Collection to access the Container Profiles included in it.
+• A user must be assigned to a Collection to access the Container Profiles it contains.

 • Access rights and options remain those defined in the original Container Profile.